Rumors of Duterte's Demise Are Greatly Exaggerated

 Despite the rumors of a prospective military coup that have dogged him since even before his election, Philippine President Rodrigo Duterte (C) will not have to worry about an uprising anytime soon.

 For all his outsize ambitions, Philippine President Rodrigo Duterte has spoken in remarkably pessimistic terms about his presidency.
-Duterte has said repeatedly that he does not expect to complete his six-year term — hinting darkly at assassination plots, brewing coups or attempts at impeachment.
+Duterte has said repeatedly that he does not expect to complete his six-year term -- hinting darkly at assassination plots, brewing coups or attempts at impeachment.
 He has even suggested that he would be willing to step down as soon as he fulfills certain campaign pledges.
-Duterte is responding, in part, to the rumors of a prospective military coup that have dogged him since even before he was elected — over issues ranging from his outreach to communist rebels to promises to weaken long-standing defense ties with the United States have not endeared him to the military....
+In making these statements, Duterte is responding, in part, to the rumors of a prospective military coup that have dogged him since even before he was elected.
+After all, his controversial outreach to communist rebels and promises to weaken long-standing defense ties with the United States have not endeared him to the military....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.